Deep Face Video Inpainting via UV Mapping: Experiments

 \subsubsection{Speed}

 We also estimated the processing speed of our method to assess its applicability.
 Our model achieved 19.3 fps with an NVIDIA GTX 2080Ti GPU card.
 Despite the primary goal of improving the inpainting quality for face videos, our method still achieves reasonable efficiency with a na\"ive implementation.
 Specifically, Resnet-50 as feature extractor occupies $3.3\%$ of the time consumption, and the two main networks \uvmodelAbbr and \refineAbbr take $45.4\%$ in total, while the remaining $51.3\%$ are for rendering process in UV mapping.
+We also compare our method with three recent video inpainting methods on inference speed.
+Results are shown in Table \ref{table:vd-speed}.
+Please note that the rendering process in UV mapping accounts for $51.3\%$ of the total time consumption.
+Nevertheless, our inference speed is still comparable to other baselines.
+In real applications, the rendering process can be further optimized and greatly accelerated.